Hurrians: Culture and society

+Tribes and states

+The Hurrians were divided into several clans and subgroups, who established a number of city-states, kingdoms and empires throughout the ancient Near East.
+The Turukkaeans, Urarteans, Mannaeans, and even Gutians have all been regarded as Hurrian by scholars at one point.
+They were also identified with the Subarians, but later the two were treated as distinct peoples, although their languages were probably related.

+The Hurrians established kingdoms such as Mitanni and Urkesh, and possibly formed the aristocracy of the Kassite and Hittite kingdoms.
+Although the origins of Kizzuwatna remains obscure, it has also been regarded as a Hurrian or Hurrian-influenced kingdom.

+Middle Europeans and ancient historians initially believed the Hyksos, a west-Semitic group of rulers, to be a people of Hurrian and Aryan components, but following the revulsion of antisemitism and the theory of an Aryan Master race after World War II, scholars now tend to dismiss the possibility of Hurrian or Indo-European elements among the Hyksos.

 Religion

 The Hurrian culture made a great impact on the religion of the Hittites.
 From the Hurrian cult centre at Kummanni in Kizzuwatna, Hurrian religion spread to the Hittite people.
 Syncretism merged the Old Hittite and Hurrian religions.
 Hurrian religion spread to Syria, where Baal became the counterpart of Teshub.
 The Hurrian religion, in different forms, influenced the entire ancient Near East, except ancient Egypt and southern Mesopotamia.

 While the Hurrian and Urartian languages are related, there is little similarity between corresponding systems of belief.